ped-az/CrowdFunding_ETL/README.md

 # Welcome to The Crowd Funding ETL Mini Project!

 # Crowd Funding ETL:
-For the ETL mini project, we have collaborated in a group of three team members and built an ETL pipeline using Python, Pandas, and either Python dictionary methods or regular expressions to extract and transform the data.
-After Transforming  the data, we created four CSV files and used the CSV file data to create an ERD and a table schema.
-Finally, we uploaded the CSV file data into a Postgres database.
+For the Crowd Funding ETL mini project, we have collaborated in a group of three team members and built an ETL pipeline using Python, Pandas, and =Python dictionary methods / regular expressions to extract and transform the data.
+After Transforming  the data, we created four CSV files and used them  to create an ERD and a table schema.
+Finally, we uploaded the CSV file data into a Postgres database joining all the databases into a "Flat File".

 # The Team / Contributors:
     - Minh Phuong Nguyen